CCrocilla/quiz-for-fun/README.md

 - [Sample Readme File - Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME)
 - [Markdown - Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-All the Images as well as the Video included in the Home Page have been taken from [Pexels.com](https://www.pexels.com/)
+All the Images included in the Home Page have been taken from [Pexels.com](https://www.pexels.com/)

 Thank you to the entire Code Institute Team and the Slack Community for their feedback, help and support.